Alexisbol/ada-template-website/.ipynb_checkpoints/README-checkpoint.md

 dispersion is simply explained by market exposure β or not.
 </p>

-<p>In Fig.01, we want to compare long-run cumulative performance across sectors and see whether sector trajectories remain close together or diverge over time.</p>
+<p>Through the following graph, we want to compare long-run cumulative performance across sectors and see whether sector trajectories remain close together or diverge over time.</p>

 <div class="figure-block">
   <div id="fig01" style="width:100%; height:520px;"></div>